-We are a partnership for U.S. federal tax purposes, therefore, any tax effects associated with the U.S. are recognized by our Members and not reflected in our provision for income taxes.
-For the three and nine months ended September 30, 2021, the provision for income taxes was \$189 million and \$422 million, respectively.
+For the three and nine months ended September 30, 2021, the provision for income taxes was \$193 million and \$406 million, respectively.
 The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowances and changes in unrecognized tax benefits related to uncertain tax positions.

-For the three months ended September 30, 2020, the provision for income taxes was \$47 million.
-The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowances.
+For the three months ended September 30, 2020, the provision for income taxes was \$6 million.
+The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to losses with no tax benefit due to valuation allowances, partially offset by the impact of the U.S. Coronavirus Aid, Relief, and Economic Security Act (CARES Act).

-For the nine months ended September 30, 2020, the provision for income taxes was \$110 million.
-The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to non-deductible goodwill impairment, the geographical mix of earnings and losses, and losses with no tax benefit due to valuation allowances.
+For the nine months ended September 30, 2020, the income tax benefit was \$10 million.
+The difference between the U.S. statutory tax rate of 21% and the effective tax rate is primarily related to non-deductible goodwill impairment, the geographical mix of earnings and losses, and losses with no tax benefit due to valuation allowances partially offset by the impact of the CARES Act.

 NOTE 12.
-MEMBERS' EQUITY
+EQUITY

-COMMON UNITS
+COMMON STOCK